Vipul-Mhatre/DevChain-AI/README.md

 ## License

-Decentrix.AI is released under the [MIT License](LICENSE).
+DevChain AI is released under the [MIT License](LICENSE).

 ---

 Ready to revolutionize your blockchain development experience?
-Get started with Decentrix.AI today!
+Get started with DevChain AI today!